9. Database access

 ![]() |

-- [8]: A SQL Server Compact database is encapsulated in a single file with the .sdf extension.
-Specify where to create it; here, in the C# project folder.
+- [8]: a SQL Server Compact database is encapsulated in a single .sdf.
+We indicate where to create it, ici in the C# project folder.

-- [13]: Confirm the information page.
-The database will now be physically created:
+- [13]: validate the information page.
+The database is now physically created:

 ![]() |

-- [14]: The name of the database that has just been created
+- [14]: the name of the database just created

-- [15]: Check the "Save my password" option so you don’t have to re-enter it every time
+- [15]: check the option "Save my password" so you don't have to retype it each time

-- [20]: For now, the database has no tables.
-Let’s create one.
+- [20]: for the moment, the database has no tables.
+Let's create one.
 An article will have the following fields:

-- minstock: the minimum stock level below which the item must be restocked
+- stockminimum : the minimum stock level below which the item must be replenished

 ![]() |

-- [21]: The [id] field is of type integer and is the primary key [22] of the table.
+- [21]: the [id] field is of integer type and is the table's primary key [22].

-- [23]: This primary key is of the Identity type.
-This concept, specific to the SQL Server DBMS, indicates that the primary key will be generated by the DBMS itself.
-Here, the primary key will be an integer starting at 1 and incremented by 1 for each new key.
+- [23]: this primary key is of type Identity.
+This notion, specific to SGBD SQL Servers, indicates that the primary key will be generated by the SGBD itself.
+Ici the primary key will be an integer starting at 1 and incremented by 1 for each new key.

 ![]() |

-- [24]: The other fields are created.
-Note that the [name] field has a unique constraint on its [25].
+- [24]: the other fields are created.
+Note that the [name] field has a uniqueness constraint [25].

-- [27]: After validating the table structure, it appears in the database.
+- [27]: once the table structure has been validated, it appears in the database.

 ![]() |

-- [30]: We populate it with some data.
-A row is validated as soon as we move on to entering the next row.
-The [id] field is not entered: it is generated automatically when the row is validated.
+- [30]: this is filled in with some data.
+A line is validated as soon as the next line is entered.
+The [id] field is not entered: it is generated automatically when the line is validated.

-We still need to configure the project so that this database, which is currently in the project root, is automatically copied to the project's runtime folder:
+We now need to configure the project so that this database, currently at the root of the project, is automatically copied to the project execution folder:

 ![]() |